earthcubeprojects-chords/chords/_pages/admin.md

 First, your measured properties and units are part of the metadata, but don’t just call them T or I. One letter doesn’t count for metadata as it’s needed to describe what the data is showing.
 So give it a more descriptive name (temp, WaterPr).
 Your data users will appreciate this as metadata is downloaded with your data.

 Second, under your configuration page there is a section for entering JSON-LD metadata.
 Metadata from your entries create a JSON-LD record that is encapsulated within your Portal instance.
 These records allow Google (through its [Data Set Search tool](https://toolbox.google.com/datasetsearch)) and other harvesters to discover the existence of your server.
 This increases the visibility of your data on the web.
+For more information visit [Project 418](https://www.earthcube.org/p418)

 ### Email
 1. To change an email address simply click on **“Users”** and then click **“Edit”**